beyondtesting-dev/beyondtesting.dev/docs/what-is-dbc.md

 | ⚠️ Fails at runtime      | Yes               | Yes (but sooner)   |
 | 🔁 Needs maintenance     | Yes               | Minimal            |

-They’re not mutually exclusive — but DbC can **replace a large chunk of your testing**, especially for internal logic.
+They're not mutually exclusive — but DbC can **replace a large chunk of your testing**, especially for internal logic.

 ---

-## Isn’t this just input validation?
+## Isn't this just input validation?

 No. Input validation protects from user mistakes.
 Contracts protect from **developer mistakes** — violations of your own logic.

 DbC enforces trust _within your codebase_.
-That’s what makes it powerful.
+That's what makes it powerful.

 ---

 ## Where can I see it in action?

-These languages have **native support** for Design by Contract — it’s built into the compiler or core runtime, not bolted on with libraries or frameworks:
+These languages have **native support** for Design by Contract — it's built into the compiler or core runtime, not bolted on with libraries or frameworks:

 - [**Eiffel**](/kb/eiffel): the birthplace of Design by Contract.
-Contracts are part of the language’s identity and enforced by default.
+Contracts are part of the language's identity and enforced by default.
 - [**Ada**](/kb/ada): includes preconditions, postconditions, and invariants as part of the language (since Ada 2012), with formal support in SPARK for critical systems.
 - [**D**](/kb/d): supports `in` and `out` contracts directly in function declarations, making DbC a natural part of the development process.
 - [**Racket**](/kb/racket): offers a contract system deeply integrated into the language.
 Contracts are first-class values and can be applied to functions, data structures, classes, and modules — enabling full preconditions, postconditions, and invariants at runtime.